cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Reduce a probability of uncertainty conflicts**
 >
 > - The cluster's uncertainty window is configurable.
-Operators can reduce a probability of uncertainty conflicts by reducing the cluster's [--max-offset](https://www.cockroachlabs.com/docs/v21.2/cockroach-start.html#flags)  setting.
+Operators can reduce the probability of uncertainty conflicts by reducing the cluster's [--max-offset](https://www.cockroachlabs.com/docs/v21.2/cockroach-start.html#flags)  setting.
 > - The `max-offset` setting can be safely reduced from the current default 500ms to 250ms or below, if the clock synchronization relies on robust networking and NTP sources & configuration.
 > - Reducing the `max-offset` does not guarantee a measurable improvement.
-With a smaller uncertainty window, a probability of uncertainty conflicts is lower.
+With a smaller uncertainty window, the probability of uncertainty conflicts is lower.
 If uncertainty retries are observed with a 500 ms  `max-offset`, it's reasonable to expect fewer retries with a 250 ms  `max-offset`.